Space (mathematics)

-In mathematics, a space is a set (sometimes called a universe) with some added structure.
+In mathematics, a space is a set (sometimes known as a universe) endowed with a structure defining the relationships among the elements of the set.

+A subspace is a subset of the parent space which retains the same structure.

 While modern mathematics uses many types of spaces, such as Euclidean spaces, linear spaces, topological spaces, Hilbert spaces, or probability spaces, it does not define the notion of "space" itself.

 A space consists of selected mathematical objects that are treated as points, and selected relationships between these points.

-The nature of the points can vary widely: for example, the points can be elements of a set, functions on another space, or subspaces of another space.
+The nature of the points can vary widely: for example, the points can represent numbers, functions on another space, or subspaces of another space.
 It is the relationships that define the nature of the space.
 More precisely, isomorphic spaces are considered identical, where an isomorphism between two spaces is a one-to-one correspondence between their points that preserves the relationships.
 For example, the relationships between the points of a three-dimensional Euclidean space are uniquely determined by Euclid's axioms, and all three-dimensional Euclidean spaces are considered identical.